mrinalxdev/BERTencoder/README.md

 - [x] Implement the position-wise feed-forward network.
     - Two Linear transformations with GELU activation in between

+Math behind the `TransformerEncoderLayer` :
+    - Attention sub-layer : $ x' = LayerNorm(x + Dropout(Attention(x))) $

-- [ ] Implement layer normalization and residual connections
+- [x] Implement layer normalization and residual connections
+    - stack of `num_hidden_layers` encoder layers
-- [ ] Combining these into a single encoder layer
+- [x] Combining these into a single encoder layer
-- [ ] Stacking multiple encoder layers to form the BERT encoder
+- [x] Stacking multiple encoder layers to form the BERT encoder

+## Here's what I am doing next

+Extracting the attention_probs from MultiHeadAttention module and create a heatmap to show how tokens attend to each other

+My Approach

+- Take the first sequence in the batch and then plot the heatmap